babymustgrowstrong/renderdoc/README.md

 This is a fork of https://github.com/baldurk/renderdoc

-Main change will be the support of OpenGL ES 3.1
+Main change will be the support of GearVR using OpenGL ES 3.1